Learn the basics, how it works, and the benefits of MongoDB to better understand this popular NoSQL database.

 Flexibility of data structure

 One of MongoDB's key features is its flexibility when it comes to data structure.
-JSON documents make it easy to store data of varying sizes and types, making MongoDB suitable for semi-structured or rapidly changing data.
+JSON documents make it easy to store data of different sizes and types, making MongoDB suitable for semi-structured or fast-changing data.

 Horizontal scalability